-Command Purpose debug ip rip database Trace the procedure information of RIP Routing such as Insertion into the Routing Table, Deletion from the Routing Table, Changes of Routes and so on. debug ip rip packet [send receive] Trace the RIP protocol messages. debug ip rip message Trace the RIP event, such as timer timeout.
+Command Purpose Debug ip rip database Trace the procedure information of RIP Routing such as Insertion into the Routing Table, Deletion from the Routing Table, Changes of Routes and so on.

+Debug ip rip protocol

+Trace the RIP protocol messages.